Should I respond to my ex’s text/email is a question almost everyone trying to get back their ex asks him/herself at least once.

 Would you want your ex to ignore your text, email or phone message?
 Of course not.

-Leaving your ex wondering if you received his/her text/email or if you are ever going to respond will make your ex to start questioning your motives/motivations.
-He/she may think he/she said or did something “wrong”, and that’s why you abruptly went silent.
+Leaving your ex wondering if you received their text/email or if you are ever going to respond will make your ex to start questioning your motives/motivations.
+They may think that they said or did something “wrong”, and that’s why you abruptly went silent.
 Someone who thinks your abrupt silence is a result of something they said is likely to emotionally disengage/pull back.
 It’s a human instinct to self-protect.

 Sometimes it works to your advantage to respond right away, other times it’s best to wait a few hours/days, and some other times there may be no need to respond at all.
 The trick is knowing when and what to respond to right away and when and what to wait before responding.